Man opening coconut with knife, desert island survival training.

 • Looking after each other when energy dips

 Safety systems remain in place, but they stay invisible.
 What you experience is autonomy, accountability, and the psychological reality of self-reliance.
-It’s where most people start being really themselves.
+It is where most people start being fully themselves.

 Phase 3: Rescue and Celebration